 1956 – 1964

 The logo of this period is black and white.
-The bird’s silhouette is enlarged and turned in the opposite direction and added several inscriptions in Turkish.
+The bird’s silhouette is enlarged and turned in the opposite direction, with several Turkish inscriptions added.

 1964 – 1990